The Best Rotary Tools for DIYers and Pros

 Our Top Picks

-For those that know their rotary tools, it may come as no surprise that a Dremel topped the list.
-The name has become almost synonymous with rotary tools, and it is easy to see why when you look at the 8,000 to 25,000 RPM range of the Dremel Lite.
-Powered by a 4V battery, this lightweight rotary tool can be used with any rotary accessory and comes with ten of its own.
-Though it takes over two hours for the included battery to fully charge, it’s worth it to be able to operate a rotary tool free of the inconvenience of an electrical cord.
+The Dremel delivers an impressive performance range of 5,000 to 30,000 RPM.
+Powered by a 8V battery, this lightweight rotary tool can be used with any rotary accessory and comes with 18 of its own.
+Though it can take a while for the included battery to fully charge, it’s worth it to be able to operate a rotary tool free of the inconvenience of an electrical cord.

 2. BEST FOR WOOD CARVING: Dremel Variable Speed Rotary Tool Kit

-Working with wood can be difficult and power alone won’t see you through to the end of a wood carving project.
-The Dremel Variable Speed Rotary Tool Kit drops the power to 1.2 AMPs, but keeps the versatility to reach 32,000 RPM, more than enough for carving wood.
+Working with wood can be difficult and power alone won’t see you through to the end of a carving project.
+The Dremel Variable Speed Rotary Tool Kit drops the power to 1.2 AMPs, but keeps the versatility of being able to reach up to 32,000 RPM.
 The smaller motor makes the rotary tool easier to handle for careful, precise cuts, but still affords the user enough power to easily move through the wood.
-While the cord can cause some handling issues, it’s better to deal with moving a power cord than having to stop in the middle of a cut to charge the tool, making this rotary tool perfect for your next wood carving project.

 3. BEST FOR CRAFTS: GOXAWEE Rotary Tool Kit